KATBlackCoder/Translate-AI/@memory-bank/implementation_plan.md

             *   It will identify RPG Maker MV `.json` files (e.g., `Actors.json`, `Items.json`, `MapXXX.json`, `CommonEvents.json`, `System.json`, etc.).
             *   For each identified file, it will read its content and call specialized parsing functions from its sibling modules within `src-tauri/src/core/rpgmv/` (e.g., `actors::extract_strings(...)`, `items::extract_strings(...)`).
 (This dispatch logic is now fully implemented and active).
         *   **`common.rs`:**
-            *   This module (`core::rpgmv::common`) will house common data structures (like the `TranslatableStringEntry` struct) and shared helper functions specific to RPG Maker MV JSON structures, used by `project.rs` and other parser modules.
+            *   This module (`core::rpgmv::common`) will house common data structures (like the `SourceStringData` struct) and shared helper functions specific to RPG Maker MV JSON structures, used by `project.rs` and other parser modules.
         *   **Specific Parsers (e.g., `actors.rs`, `items.rs`, `maps.rs`):**
             *   Individual Rust modules for each specific RPG Maker MV JSON file type (e.g., `core::rpgmv::actors`, `core::rpgmv::items`).
             *   Each specific parser module will contain functions to: